-Yerkes is now finishing a book called Siegelands, which explores early modern siege warfare as a form of transformation.
-In a series of essays on long-term conflict and its relationship to monumental printmaking, the book offers a new history of the city in sixteenth-century northern European art.
+Yerkes's forthcoming book, Siegelands: Early Modern Warfare and the Monumental Print, explores artillery warfare as a form of social transformation.
+In a series of essays on long-term conflict and its relationship to printmaking, the book offers a new history of the emergence of the modern state in sixteenth-century northern European art.

-With her colleague Bridget Alsdorf, Yerkes is writing a book about Jacques Callot, the seventeenth-century etcher who transformed printmaking with his technical innovations and artistic ambition.
-She continues to think and write about Giovanni Battista Piranesi, and is percolating ideas for her next monograph, entitled The Renaissance Military Architect.
+With her colleague Bridget Alsdorf, Yerkes is writing a book about Jacques Callot, the seventeenth-century etcher who transformed printmaking with his technical innovations and artistic ambition, in conjunction with an exhibition to open at the Princeton University Art Museum in spring 2029.

 Forthcoming essays